 The phrase that I like to keep in mind is "train for volume before intensity."
 In other words, I want to build the capacity to do the work before I start testing my limits.

-For example, right now I'm doing a 5×5 squat program (5 sets of 5 squats).
+For example, right now I'm doing a 5 x 5 squat program (five sets of five squats).
 I started light.
 The first week, I lifted with a weight that was very easy for me.
-Then, I slowly added 5 pounds each week.
+Then, I slowly added five pounds each week.
 For weeks, it was still easy.
 Eventually, when I built up to a weight that was heavy, I had the capacity to handle it because I had already done dozens (if not hundreds) of sets over the previous weeks and months.
 Focusing on volume now allows you to handle the intensity later on.